uchicago-2024-capp30239/30239-notes/02.perception-and-color/slides.md

 Thanks to Alex Hale, Andrew McNutt, and Jessica Hullman for sharing their materials.

+Color space images are from <https://jamie-wong.com/post/color/>, which is an incredible resource if you'd like to go deeper into both the biology and math of color.

 - https://www.math.csi.cuny.edu/~mvj/GC-DataViz-S23/lectures/L6.html
 - https://en.wikipedia.org/wiki/Stevens%27s_power_law
 - https://colorusage.arc.nasa.gov
-- https://jamie-wong.com/post/color/ (great if you'd like to go deeper)